Aquanty/rtd-hgs/docs/source/index.rst

    :math:`y`-direction, the optional origin in the :math:`y`-direction [L] (zero by default).

-Generates a 2-D grid for a rectangular domain made up of uniform rectangles.
+| Generates a 2-D grid for a rectangular domain made up of uniform
+  rectangles.
 Each rectangular element will be assigned a default zone number of 1.
 It is identical to the Generate uniform blocks instruction except that we drop the :math:`z`-axis parameters.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 --------------

+**

 #. **nx** Number of nodes in the :math:`x`-direction.